 brew install gnuplot

 or alternately find contributed macOS binaries on the official gnuplot site.

 You are all set!
 Please notice that you may have to repeat steps 2 and 4 after a macOS system update.
-Also notice that a macOS-compiled CPL executable just runs on bare macOS without any of the above procedure (except for gnuplot if graphics are wanted).
+Also notice that running a macOS-compiled CPL executable on bare macOS does not need any of the above procedure (except for installing gnuplot if graphics are wanted).
 You only need to install the CPL tools if you want to edit, compile or interpret a CPL program, not to just run it.